Evidence Estimation in Gaussian Graphical Models Using a Telescoping Block Decomposition of the Precision Matrix: A Telescoping Block Decomposition of the Precision Matrix

 so that $(\by_{1:p-1}\mid \btheta_p,\, \bOmega_{(p-1)\times(p-1)})$ is a multivariate normal with precision matrix $\wbOmega_{(p-1)\times (p-1)}$ \citep[Appendix C, ][]{lauritzen1996graphical}.
 Now, let the $(p-1)$ dimensional vector $\wbtheta_{p-1} = (\wbomega_{\sbt\,(p-1)}, \womega_{(p-1)(p-1)})$ be the last column of $\wbOmega_{(p-1) \times (p-1)}$.
 The key is to note that $\wbtheta_{p-1}$ depends only on $\btheta_p$ and $\btheta_{p-1}$ and not on the upper left $(p-2) \times (p-2)$ block of $\bOmega_{(p-1)\times(p-1)}$.
 Hence, evaluation of $\mathrm{I}_{p-1}$ is possible solely as function of $\btheta_p$ and $\btheta_{p-1}$, and is independent of $\btheta_1,\ldots, \btheta_{p-2}$.
 Specifically,

 Continuing in this manner, we evaluate $\mathrm{I}_{j}$ as a function of $\btheta_{j},\ldots,\btheta_{p}$.
 Calculations for the terms $\mathrm{III}$ and $\mathrm{IV}$ are prior-specific.
 However, we demonstrate in the next sections that it is possible to evaluate them for a wide range of commonly used priors.
 Thus, in each equation, only the terms $\mathrm{I},\,\mathrm{III}$ and $\mathrm{IV}$ are evaluated.
 The problematic term $\mathrm{II}$ is never actually evaluated.
-Instead, it is eliminated via a telescoping sum (Fig.~\ref{block_matrix_explanation}(b)).
+Instead, it is eliminated via a telescoping sum (Fig.~\ref{block_matrix_explanation}(b)), {where the terms $\mathrm{II}_j$ cancel from the sum, with $\mathrm{II}_1=0$, by definition}.
 The algorithm proceeds backwards starting from the $p$th row or column of $\bOmega_{p\times p}\,$, fixing one row or column at a time (Fig.~\ref{block_matrix_explanation}(a)), and making appropriate adjustments to the Schur complement.

 To summarize, and to formalize our notations, we define for $j=1,\ldots,p,$ the following terms:

 The desired log marginal is then given via Fig.~\ref{block_matrix_explanation}(b) as:

 Algorithm~\ref{algo_term_1_extra_details} specifies the details of the calculations for the first term that is procedurally independent of the prior.
 Throughout, $\bOmega_{j\times j}$ denotes the upper left $(j\times j)$ sub-matrix of $\bOmega$ for $j=1,\ldots,p-1$.
 We now proceed to demonstrate the prior-specific calculations of the third and fourth terms.